Icinga/icinga2/doc/2-getting-started.md

 #### <a id="upgrading-mysql-db"></a> Upgrading the MySQL database

 Check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for an incremental schema upgrade file.

+> **Note**
+>
-If there isn't an upgrade file available there's nothing to do.
+> If there isn't an upgrade file for your current version available there's nothing to do.

 Apply all database schema upgrade files incrementially.